 Recently I’ve met my friend Amanda for coffee.
 She said she has stopped doing yoga because her physio doesn’t think it’s good for her hypermobile joints.
-Actually not just Amanda, I hear this from my students all the time and I start to wonder- why do physiotherapists suggest that?
+Not just Amanda, I hear this from my students all the time, and I start to wonder- why do physiotherapists suggest that?

-A string of questions pop into my mind:
+A string of questions have popped into my mind:

 · Are there conclusive studies done on yoga and hypermobility?